boostercloud/booster/docs/README.md

 Booster applications provide you with a GraphQL API out of the box.
 You send commands using _mutations_ and get read models data using _queries_ or _subscriptions_.

-In this section, we will be sending requests by hand using the online tool [Hoppscotch](https://hoppscotch.io/graphql), which is free and includes great support for GraphQL.
+In this section, we will be sending requests by hand using the online tool [Hoppscotch (formerly Postwoman)](https://hoppscotch.io/graphql), which is free and includes great support for GraphQL.
 However, you can use any client you want.
 Your endpoint URL should look like this:

 ```text